reduxjs/redux-toolkit/docs/concepts/optimistic-updates.md

 hide_title: true
 ---

-# `Optimistic Updates`
+# Optimistic Updates

 When you're performing an update on some data that _already exists_ in the cache via [`useMutation`](./mutations), RTK Query gives you a few tools to implement an optimistic update.
 This can be a useful pattern for when you want to give the user the impression that their changes are immediate.

-The core concepts are pretty straightforward - in the `onStart` phase of a mutation, you manually set the cached data via `updateQueryResult`, and then `onError` you roll it back via `patchQueryResult`.
+The core concepts are:

+- in the `onStart` phase of a mutation, you manually set the cached data via `updateQueryResult`
+- then, in `onError`, you roll it back via `patchQueryResult`.
 You don't have to worry about the `onSuccess` lifecycle here.

 ```ts title="Example optimistic update mutation"
 const api = createApi({